beevik/go6502/README.md

 *
 ```

+Every command has help text like this.
+Included in the help text is a
+description, a list of shortcuts that can be used to invoke the command, and a
+usage hint indicating the arguments the command accepts.

 ## Abbreviating commands

 The go6502 application uses a "shortest unambiguous match" parser to process
 commands.
-This means that when entering a command, you may type the smallest
+This means that when entering a command, you need only type the
-number of characters that uniquely identify it.
-For instance, instead of
+smallest number of characters that uniquely identify it.
+For instance,
-typing `quit`, you may type `q` because there are no other commands that
+instead of typing `quit`, you can type `q` because no other commands start
-start with the letter Q.
+with the letter Q.

 Many commands also have shortcuts.
 For instance, the shortcut for `breakpoint add`
 is `ba`.
-To discover a command's shortcuts, use the `help` command on it
+To discover a command's shortcuts, use `help`.
-(_coming soon_).

 ## Stepping the CPU